 Just in this recipe for Swiss chard you have three colours; four if you include the lime.

 You see coloured food improves your eyesight; so there are less car accidents.
-Magnesium heart tells its own story.
+Magnesium-heart tells its own story.

 Beets mean far less anaemia, and apples have been shown to dramatically lower cholesterol.

-Whichever way you look at it, coloured foods are tasty, relatively easy to prepare in the main.
+Whichever way you look at it, coloured foods are tasty, and relatively easy to prepare in the main.

 At a separate blog, I'll do a Swiss chard salad.
 It too is so easy.
 Another favourite in our home is a kale and almonds recipe; so quick to prepare.

 If you have a coronary condition, or it runs in the family, read this magnesium heart page.
 Including a couple of leaves of spinach, Swiss chard or kale in your daily regimen is so easy.

 Add to that the lutein benefit and you'll understand why we are crazy about recipes for Swiss chard; are you needlessly going blind from macular degeneration?